mackuba/xblip/README.markdown

 ## License

 Copyright by Jakub Suder (Psionides) <jakub.suder at gmail.com>.
-Licensed under MIT license.
+Both the main project and the backend subproject are licensed under MIT license.
 Includes open source libraries NSData+MBBase64 by MiloBird, and BSJSONAdditions by Blake Seely.